ngonchan/shopify_php_api/README.md

 ## TESTING

-You can then access it by going to http://www.yourdomain.com/shopify_php_api/test/index.php
+You can test the API by going to http://www.yourdomain.com/shopify_php_api/test/shopify_api_test.php If you would like to test your application you can create tests using the SimpleTest library that is provided.

 ## BASIC USAGE